ifood/ifood-frontend-test/README.md

 To run the project on your machine follow the steps below:

-1. Clone the repository using `git clone` or download it
+1. Open the terminal in your machine and clone the repository using `git clone` or download it
-2. Install all the dependencies necessary for the project to run with `yarn` or `npm install`
+2. Go to the main folder and install all the dependencies necessary for the project to run with `yarn` or `npm install`
-3. Open the terminal and type `yarn dev` or `npm start`
+3. Now type `yarn dev` or `npm start` to run the project
 4. The application will run in `http://localhost:3000` and enjoy it 🚀

 ## Production